 Here are the potentially protective foods that can help meat cancer prevention:

-– Fiber.
-Fiber derived from eating fruits and vegetables is considered to be a “protective factor” for meat cancer prevention.
+Fiber derived from eating fruits and vegetables is a “protective factor” for meat cancer prevention.
 Conversely, people who consume low amounts of fiber seem to have an increased risk of contracting cancer by consuming meat.

-– Calcium.
-Calcium seems to suppress cancer caused by both red meat and processed meat when consumed at the same time as the meat.
+The mineral calcium seems to suppress cancer caused by both red meat and processed meat.
+You must consume it at the same time as the meat.
 Calcium helps precipitate heme within the large intestine so that it does not promote tumor growth by converting to nitrosamines.
-However, not all forms of calcium are equal: calcium carbonate suppresses cancer, while calcium phosphate does not.
+However, not all forms of calcium are equal.
+Calcium carbonate suppresses cancer, while calcium phosphate does not.

 This website has previously cited health benefits from coffee, alcohol and berries.
 However, it’s wise to drink in moderation.
 Too much alcohol may itself cause cancer, or may weaken the body’s ability to fight it.